-I just returned from a successful Ohio deer hunting trip!
+I just returned from a successful deer hunting trip and wanted to fill you in with an Ohio deer hunting report!
 The first week that I was there, the weather was terrible.
 I’m talking highs near 80 in the first week of November!
 Definitely not conducive to deer movement and while I was seeing some deer early in the morning, almost all rutting activity was occurring at night.

 And then it happened… Any of you that know me, you have heard me state time after time, that the absolute best time to be deer hunting is immediately after a cold front.
 Specifically, a drop in temperature of 10 or more degrees!

 Focus Your Ohio Deer Hunting on Cold Fronts

 Thursday November 7th was 77 degrees and virtually no daytime deer movement.
 A front moved in on Friday November 8th and brought rain all day with a high of 65.

 I was in my tree stand in full rain gear daydreaming when I turned around to see an Ohio giant staring at me from 40 yards away!
 He had snuck right up on me in the rain.
 He stared at me for about a second and a half, having caught me moving when I turned around.
 He blew once and took off through the saddle I was watching over.
 I looked at my watch after he was gone.
 The time was 11:38!
 Here is a trail cam pic of the giant that busted me.

 Click here for more Ohio Trail Cam Pics.

 A good friend of mine came out to join me on Friday night and he had a very positive Ohio deer hunting report.
 His first hunt was Saturday morning and it was a beautiful crisp morning in the 30s with a high of only 55 expected!
 This guy is not a trophy hunter, so when a young eight point gave him a broadside shot at 25 yards, it was lights out!
 I posted his pic at the end of the article.